jimsynz/wayfarer/README.md

 ## Status

-Wayfarer is yet to handle it's first HTTP request.
-Please hold.
+Wayfarer is able to proxy HTTP/1, HTTP/2 and WebSocket requests.
+There are probably still edge cases and bugs, but it can be used.

 ## Installation